Menu

 This Kubernetes architecture diagram shows containerized application logs emitted through stdout, collected with the OpenTelemetry Collector, and sent to Grafana Cloud.

-To carry over the resource attributes in the log lines, you must adhere to one of the following patterns:
+To carry over the resource attributes in the log lines, you need to adhere to one of the following patterns:

 2024-09-17T11:29:54 INFO [nio-8080-exec-1] c.e.OrderController : Order completed - service.name=order-processor, service.instance.id=i-123456, span_id=1d5f8ca3f9366fac...